jonathannen/cater/README.md

 That's it.
 This example is simplified, but can easily be extended to a full application.

-## Dev vs. Build. vs. Runtime

-Cater has three primary modes:

-* **Dev**: which is for development.
-This is a hot-reloading local version that a developer will typically work against.
-* **Build**: which signifies the code is being built for production.
-Many of the dev-time tools are used, such as Webpack.
-However, they are configured for production-time execution.
-For example, built turns on JavaScript minification.
-* **Runtime**: is for running the code at production time.

-These are related to your familiar NODE_ENV values, but are slightly different.
-For example, the build spans both development and production configurations.
-In Cater idiom, dev also resembles what would often be an integration test.

-These modes also have very different performance profiles.
-The Hello-World example above takes (on typical hardware) 2ms to render in dev and the JavaScript bundle is almost 2MB.
-In production the code those figures are 0.5ms and 32KB (of gzipped, minified JavaScript).

-Dev and Build modes are enabled by the cater-build package.
-That's why we recommend you install cater-build as a development dependency (devDependency).
-Runtime is enabled by the cater package, which imports cater-runtime.

-In this way, you can test and build your application in a full "cater-build" environment and then only deploy the production packages absolutely necessary for runtime.

 ## Examples

 There are a number of projects under the example directory.
 To highlight some: